connormurray2/bsv-skills-center/network-topology/nodes/sv-node/chronicle-release.md

   * Data Only in Unlocking Script Requirement
 * **Business Impact and Flexibility:** In line with the BSV Blockchain's commitment to stability, existing users and applications using the BIP143 digest (without CHRONICLE) will remain unaffected by the Chronicle update.
 For developers aiming to leverage the original protocol's behavior, the Chronicle release offers the option to utilize the Original Transaction Digest Algorithm (OTDA) and the flexibility to determine malleability-related restrictions for transactions.

-## 1. Transaction Digest Algorithms and Selective Malleability Restrictions
+## 1. Transaction Digest Algorithms

 As mentioned above, in the Chronicle release, malleability-related rules are being adjusted dependent on how transactions are signed.

 These changes depend on the usage of the new `CHRONICLE` \[`0x20`] Sighash bit.
 By default, users who do nothing will retain the current behavior (with `CHRONICLE` disabled).
 The OTDA will reintroduce relaxed rules where needed.
 It is also important to mention that it doesn't matter if the transaction configuration involves multiple signatures within a script or across multiple inputs.
-This approach enables optional adoption of relaxed malleability constraints.
-The table below describes all possible scenarios and their expected results:
+The table below describes all possible scenarios of the usage of the `CHRONICLE` flag and their expected results:

 <table><thead><tr><th width="199">Input/Transaction Config</th><th>CHRONICLE</th><th>TDA</th><th>Malleability Rules Enforcement</th></tr></thead><tbody><tr><td>Single input, single signature</td><td>0</td><td>BIP143</td><td>Strict</td></tr><tr><td>Single input, single signature</td><td>1</td><td>OTDA</td><td>Relaxed</td></tr><tr><td>Multiple signatures across one or more inputs.</td><td>All 0</td><td>BIP143</td><td>Strict</td></tr><tr><td>Multiple signatures across one or more inputs.</td><td>All 1</td><td>OTDA</td><td>Relaxed</td></tr><tr><td>Multiple signatures across one or more inputs.</td><td>Mixed</td><td>Mixed</td><td>Strict</td></tr></tbody></table>

+## 2. Selected Malleability Restrictions

+The first 4 bytes of a Bitcoin transaction contains the Transaction Version.
+This version field, when processed by `OP_VER` in the script engine, is processed as a Script Number.
+To allow for stability for ongoing businesses, transactions containing a version number of `0x00000001` will be unchanged by the Chronicle Release.
+To remove all of the malleability related restrictions outlined below, transactions containing a version number higher than `0x00000001` will have these restrictions removed.

+Below are all of these restrictions that are being removed in Chronicle:

 ### Minimal Encoding Requirement Removal